postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component was temporarily disabled because of high system load.
 - There was a race condition in setting a cache value (the version that loses becomes garbage).

+### Limitations

+Direct forward dependencies (i.e. the dependencies that a cache item directly depends on, at the first level) must be kept reasonably low because they are all loaded into memory as an array at the same time.
+The system can probably handle hundreds or thousands of forward dependencies, but not millions.

+The number of items depending on a single dependency is only limited by your Redis instance.
+They are processed in a cursor-based manner and are never all simultaneously loaded in memory.

 ## Resilience

 As with any part of a distributed system, <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> is a complex component that must be tuned and monitored with care.

 ### Exception handling